banpsingh/GOCaml/README.md

 # GOcaml
-An OCaml implementation of the game Go
+An OCaml implementation of the game Go.
+This project was made by Banpreet Singh, Cameron Russel, and Chuiqi Meng.

 ## How to Play